-19. Is emissions reduction potential assessed for the project only or on a market basis?
+20. Is emissions reduction potential assessed for the project only or on a market basis?

-ERA considers both the project- level emissions reductions as well as the potential for reductions from market adoption.
+ERA considers both the project- level emissions reductions as well as the potential for reductions from market adoption of the technology if successful.
 The size of opportunity and potential for widespread GHG and economic benefits will be taken into consideration during ERA's project selection.
-Lifecycle benefits (i.e.: extended Scope 2 benefits that are realized elsewhere in the value chain upstream and downstream of the technology itself) may be included in the benefits calculation, however ERA is predominantly focused on those emissions reductions that occur within Alberta's boundaries.
+Lifecycle benefits (i.e.: extended benefits that are realized elsewhere in the value chain upstream and downstream of the technology itself) may be included in the benefits calculation, however ERA is predominantly focused on those emissions reductions that occur within Alberta's boundaries.
 Applicants must justify the assumptions used in all GHG reduction estimates.

-20. If a project is accepted, does the IP become public?
+21. If a project is accepted, does the IP become public?
 What information does ERA share for funded projects?